Dante-Broggi/swift-evolution/0000-template.md

 ## Alternatives considered

 Do nothing, and live with the ambiguity between iteration order being guaranteed or an implementation detail in `Sequence`

+## Future Directions

+* Extend the order-iness distinction along the protocol tree
+	- Explored in ???
+* Create a diverging protocol tree guaranteeing unspecified access, and providing functions for parallel access to elements.